giuseppemag/presentations/blp/strategic/2024/recap tasks until and after 1 october.md

 # process, documentation, and roadmap
-the process should zoom from requirements down to pixel-perfect needs extension with interaction with multiple stakeholders functional documentation - why is this feature there? documentation of ERP and client context interaction design (high level flow/wireframes) usable prototype kitchen-sink design
+the process should zoom from requirements down to pixel-perfect
+- interaction with multiple stakeholders
+- functional documentation - why is this feature there?
+- documentation of ERP and client context
+- interaction design (high level flow/wireframes)
+- usable prototype
+- kitchen-sink design
-  **no pixel-perfect design**, style the usable prototype directly and work agile
+- **no pixel-perfect design**, style the usable prototype directly and work agile

 ---

 # integration with BE team
 make work less fragmented
-first focus on improving FE team before looking at broader perspective
+first focus on improving FE team before zooming out

 ---